confluentinc/ksql/design-proposals/klip-4-produce-data.md

 `CREATE` statement.

-For the initial version, only primitive literal types will be supported (e.g. `INT`, `VARCHAR`, etc...) but syntax is easily extensible to support struct, map and list (i.e. by following syntax like Hive's `NAMED_STRCUT` construct).
+For the initial version, only primitive literal types will be supported (e.g. `INT`, `VARCHAR`, etc...) but syntax is easily extensible to support struct, map and list (see _Complex Datatypes_ section below).

 Future extensions:
 * Support some`AT INTERVAL` syntax to generalize the functionality to generate full stream data.